ibexa/documentation-developer/docs/api/rest_api/extending_rest_api/creating_new_rest_resource.md

 [[= include_file('code_samples/api/rest_api/src/Rest/Controller/DefaultController.php') =]]
 ```

-If the returned value was depending on a Location, it could have been wrapped in a `CachedValue` to be cached by the reverse proxy (like Varnish) for future calls.
+If the returned value was depending on a location, it could have been wrapped in a `CachedValue` to be cached by the reverse proxy (like Varnish) for future calls.

 `CachedValue` is used in the following way: